Setting Breakpoint Actions and Options

 In the breakpoint navigator, Control-click the breakpoint, and choose Edit Breakpoint from the shortcut menu.

 Action: Specifies what actions Xcode performs when the breakpoint is triggered.
 You can have Xcode execute an AppleScript script or a shell or debugger command, log or speak a message, or emit a sound.
+You can add multiple actions or delete actions using the Add (+) and Delete (–) buttons.

 Options: Specifies additional breakpoint behavior, such as whether to continue program execution after performing actions.